Sign up for our newsletter for progress updates, product announcements and news.

 The Oxide-Memristor Paradox

 Since launching Knowm Inc four years ago there has been a perplexing paradox that I believe has finally resolved itself.
 Soon after publication of AHaH Computing: From Meta-Stable Switches to Machine Learning I had the great fortune to meet Dr. Kris Campbell, who was exploring a new type of device that we now call a Self Directed Channel memristor.
 It caught my eye because it has all the properties we needed to realize machine learning in intrinsically adaptive hardware.
 It has the ability to hold a continuum of resistance states.
 It operates at the right resistance ranges for low power inference operations.
 Its resistance can be incremented and decremented with pulses.
 It is easy and inexpensive to manufacture at high yields and it can be deposited on CMOS circuits.
+It comes with a photic optical interface.
 It can even operate at extreme temperature ranges indefinitely.
 After more than a decade, we finally had the technology to realize our dream of self-organizing circuits!

 Building fundamentally new learning processors from novel nano-tech devices is of course an expensive endeavor, so I began by talking with potential investors and applied for some state grant funding.
 In most cases I received frustrating questions that I could not, at the time, answer.
 Why is Knowm’s memristor any better than HP’s memristor?
 If HP can’t do it, how can you?
 Everybody knows from HP that memristors are a failed technology.…and so it went.